Sunday, 15 October 2017

 The Rema (OC 128:23) records the minhag of kohanim covering their hands with their tallis to prevent people from looking at them.
 The Aruch Hashulchan (OC 128:36) recommends this practice as ideal, while the Mishna Berura (128:92) notes that in some places the minhag was for the tzibbur to cover their faces instead.

 R’ Moshe Feinstein (Igros Moshe OC 5:24:4) points out that nowadays, with the universal minhag being for the kohen to cover his hands with his tallis, there is no concern about seeing them.
-One who is not wearing a tallis should follow along in their siddur or look downwards to avoid distraction (see Mishna Berura 128:115).
+One not wearing a tallis should follow along in their siddur or look downwards to avoid distraction (see Mishna Berura 128:115).

 No comments: